Marketing tools: keep it simple

-If you avoid marketing because you think you need a lot of technology, and if you think you can’t master it, please don’t.
+If you avoid marketing because you think you need a lot of technology, and if you think you can’t master the tech, I have good news.

-I say this as someone who is tech savvy and hates reading instructions.
-I can wrap my head around all kinds of technology, but I often find myself choosing something that appears to be less sophisticated.
+And I say this as someone who is tech savvy and hates reading instructions.
+I can wrap my head around all kinds of technology, but I often choose something that appears to be less sophisticated.

-This is not an accident.
+This is not by accident.
 The best tools are about efficiency and ease.

 Good intentions and the wrong tool are not the best combination.

-If you only frequent a couple of social networks, switching between scheduling tools isn’t a huge time-waster.
-And if you’re not currently using business accounts, there’s nothing wrong with using a simple spreadsheet to create a content calendar — or a real, paper calendar.
+There’s nothing wrong with using a simple spreadsheet to create a content calendar — or a real, paper calendar.
 Or a chalkboard, or sticky notes.

 A tool isn’t a good one if it’s too frustrating to use.
+Keep it simple.
 You can work your way into more robust technology when — or if — that will serve you better.